RW-gis/useful-stuff/Other/QGIS for Mapinfo users.md

 # QGIS for Mapinfo users
+My personal understanding of this as I learn to use QGIS having previously used Mapinfo... please let me know if any corrections are required.
+These pieces of information have not been checked with others and are provided in good faith.

 ## Key differences and some key ideas
 QGIS opens ’layers’ rather than ‘tables’ (this is the same thing with a different name).